 - Consultation from TLPI staff (may include a cost)

 If you are interested in joining a learning community with other schools and districts that are embarking on the process outlined in HTCL 2, please be in touch with us.
-We plan to launch this learning community in the late Fall/early Winter.
-Prior to joining, we will help you assess whether your staff is ready to benefit from the tools, resources and learning opportunities contained in the password-protected section of our site.
+Contained in the password-protected section of our site, the Learning Community provides a safe place for educators engaged in creating trauma-sensitive schools to exchange ideas, share knowledge and build upon efforts already underway.
 In order to ensure a learning community where educators feel safe to take the risk of sharing about their efforts, we think it is important not to offer access to the general public.
-Please contact TLPI to let us know of your interest so that we can schedule a time to talk and keep you posted by email on the precise date of the launch.
+Please contact TLPI to let us know of your interest.